- Meet with one of the program advisors

 - Find a small group directly through the ministry that you serve in, at your church, on campus or informally.

-- Receive approval from one of the advisers/leaders in the Ministry Training Fellows Program.
+- Receive approval from one of the advisers/leaders in the Whitworth Ministry Endorsement program.

 - Share with your small group about what your current role is in ministry - be specific about the challenges that you have and the areas that you would request prayer in.